-Form # MFVS3087 Acknowledgement of "Standard of Conduct for Volunteers" and All Applicable Policies and Form #4071A

-Guidelines for Construction Projects provide written information for contract workers which also require a signed acknowledgment form.
+(c) Form # MFVS3087 Acknowledgement of "Standard of Conduct for Volunteers" and All Applicable Policies and Form #4071A Guidelines for Construction Projects provide written information for contract workers which also require a signed acknowledgment form.

-The auditor was provided a spreadsheet noting all information on the volunteers and given access to all volunteer records.
-Four records randomly selected demonstrated that volunteers receive background checks and sign acknowledgements noting the volunteer/contractor understands the policy on prevention of sexual abuse and sexual harassment in a confinement setting were included in the documentation.
+The auditor interviewed the Volunteer Coordinator; she reaffirmed the requirements as indicated in the policy.
+She indicated that currently there are four areas where volunteers are entering the facility; the agency is slowing phasing in volunteer services at this time.
+Documentation for three volunteers in these four areas was requested and received.
+They demonstrated that volunteers receive background checks and sign acknowledgements noting the volunteer/contractor understands the policy on prevention of sexual abuse and sexual harassment in a confinement setting were included in the documentation.
 A refresher is required annually, therefore exceeding the standard.
 These files were highly organized.
-The process to ensure this occurs was verified during an interview the volunteer coordinator.
-She indicated that currently there are four active volunteers entering the facility; the agency is slowing phasing in volunteer services at this time.
 Contractual staff signs acknowledgements noting that they understood the training they receive.
+This was observed in the personnel files for contractual staff randomly requested.
+The auditor additionally interviewed one contractual staff who confirmed to her the process of training related to PREA.

-Based on review of the information provided to contractual staff and volunteers, review of the randomly requested documentation, interview with the volunteer coordinator, the auditor finds sufficient evidence to support a finding of exceeds compliance with this standard due to the required annual refresher training for volunteers.
+Based on review of the information provided to contractual staff and volunteers, review of the randomly requested documentation, interview with the volunteer coordinator, contractual staff and interview with a volunteer the auditor finds sufficient evidence to support a finding of exceeds compliance with this standard due to the required annual refresher training for volunteers.